Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

-So, the overall principle is to first find out which demographic is the largest in terms of demand, what they are looking for, and then apply that to the way you consult with sellers in terms of improvements.
+So, the overall principle is to first find out which demographic is the largest regarding demand and what they are looking for, and then apply that to how you consult with sellers regarding improvements.

-Again, should the sellers be stubborn and not motivated, thus having no intention in reducing the price a bit, and also wouldn’t be up to do some of the improvements you propose, I would filter them out as unqualified.
+Again, should the sellers be stubborn and not motivated, thus having no intention of reducing the price a bit, and also wouldn’t be up to making some of the improvements you propose, I would filter them out as unqualified.

 On the buyer side, you can focus on the marketing channels where you can best reach them.

-Since the most demand right now comes from millennials, you can focus on the marketing channels where you can reach this demographic group.
+Since the most demand comes from millennials, you can focus on the marketing channels where you can reach this demographic group.

 I covered this already in my article about first-time homebuyers.

-For millennials, the ideal marketing channel would be Facebook Ads, and with ad placements on mobile.
+For millennials, the ideal marketing channel would be Facebook Ads, with ad placements on mobile.

 There, you can also include interests related to weddings and using first-time homebuyers in the detailed targeting section.